-Ah, the first day of fall … it’s that time of year when you can finally break out your favorite boots and leggings, hit up the drive-thru for an afternoon pumpkin spice latte and cozy up on the porch to feel that crisp autumn air (or turn the A/C wayyyy down to make it feel like crisp autumn air).
+Get ready to break out your favorite boots and leggings, hit up the drive-thru for an afternoon Pumpkin Spice Latte and cozy up on the porch to feel that crisp autumn air (or turn the A/C wayyyy down to make it feel like crisp autumn air).

-From mountain getaways and spooky stays to seasonal festivals and sip-worthy cideries, we’ve rounded up some of the best places to travel in the fall to see the leaves change colors (in no particular order) and get a true autumn-inspired experience.
+From mountain towns and spooky stays to seasonal festivals and sip-worthy cideries, we’ve rounded up some of the best places to travel in the fall to see the leaves change colors and get a true autumn-inspired experience.

 1. Stowe, Vermont